NicholasClooney/ansible-project-lighthouse/README.md

 - `group_vars/debian_lighthouse/vault.yml.template` – Template for sensitive values; copy to `vault.yml`, fill in secrets, then encrypt with Ansible Vault.
 - `roles/initialize/` – Packages/dist-upgrade/Docker setup for the new node.
 - `roles/core/`, `roles/deploy_user/` – Existing roles that manage CLI tooling and the deploy account.
-- `roles/firewall/`, `roles/swapfile/` – Network hardening and optional swap management.
+- `roles/firewall/`, `roles/swapfile/`, `roles/locales/` – Network hardening, optional swap management, and locale activation.
 - `roles/nginx/`, `roles/v2ray/`, `roles/certbot/`, `roles/umami_nginx/` – Web/proxy foundation to be extended with site-specific configs.
 - `ansible-node-plan.md` – Work plan & checklist as the remaining roles are implemented.
 - `main.yml` – Entry-point play that will be extended with the new roles as they come online.